JackTrapper/NT-OS-2-Design-Workbook/01 - NT OS2 Kernel Specification.md

 __Parameters:__

-- Profile - A pointer to a control object of type profile.
+- *Profile* - A pointer to a control object of type profile.
-- Process - If specified, a pointer to a kernel process object that describes the address space to profile.
+- *Process* - If specified, a pointer to a kernel process object that describes the address space to profile.
 If not specified, then all address spaces are included in the profile.
-- RangeBase - Address of the first byte of the address range for which profiling information is to be collected.
+- *RangeBase* - Address of the first byte of the address range for which profiling information is to be collected.
-- RangeSize - Size of the address range for which profiling information is to be collected.
-The RangeBase and RangeSize parameters are interpreted such that RangeBase <= address < RangeBase+RangeSize generates a profile hit.
+- *RangeSize* - Size of the address range for which profiling information is to be collected.
+The *RangeBase* and *RangeSize* parameters are interpreted such that *RangeBase* <= address < *RangeBase*+*RangeSize* generates a profile hit.
-- BucketSize - Log base 2 of the size of a profiling bucket.
-Thus, BucketSize = 2 yields 4-byte buckets, BucketSize = 7 yields 128-byte buckets.
+- *BucketSize* - Log base 2 of the size of a profiling bucket.
+Thus, *BucketSize* = 2 yields 4-byte buckets, *BucketSize* = 7 yields 128-byte buckets.
 All profile hits in a given bucket increment the corresponding counter in Buffer.
-Buckets cannot be smaller than a ULONG.
+Buckets cannot be smaller than a `ULONG`.

 The profile object is initialized with the specified parameter values, and its state is set to stopped. **KeStartProfile** must be called to actually start profiling.